John Lydon: Origin of stage name

 Lydon explained the origin of his stage name, Johnny Rotten, in a feature interview with The Daily Telegraph in 2007: he was given the name in the mid-1970s, when his lack of oral hygiene led to his teeth turning green.
 One version says the name came from the Sex Pistols' guitarist Steve Jones, who saw Lydon's teeth and exclaimed, "You're rotten, you are!"

 In 2008, Lydon had extensive dental work performed in Los Angeles, at a reported cost of US$22,000.
-He explained that it was not done out of vanity: "It was necessity ... all those rotten teeth were seriously beginning to corrupt my system".
+He said that it was not done out of vanity: "It was necessity ... all those rotten teeth were seriously beginning to corrupt my system".